 Catfishing is a term especially for online dating scammers that create fake online profiles luring men or women to trust and worship them.
-For example, some male romance scammers portray themselves to be a yahoo boy or a US citizen working overseas on oil rig or serve in a military.
+For example, some male romance scammers portray themselves to be a yahoo boy or a US citizen working overseas on an oil rig or serving in the military.
 Moreover, they look handsome in their images and look rich based on their daily life.
 The essential aim of the above is to catfish more targets.

 Step 2.
 Trust Building